trungleviet-agilityio/python-training/django-learning/docs/project/architecture/README.md

 - **Frontend**: HTML, CSS, JavaScript
 - **Deployment**: Docker, Nginx, Gunicorn

-## Relationship to Knowledge Base
+## Relationship to Other Documentation

-While this documentation is specific to this project's architecture, general Django architecture patterns and best practices can be found in the `../../knowledge/patterns/` directory.
+While this documentation is specific to this project's architecture, general Django architecture patterns and best practices can be found in:
+- [Patterns](../../patterns/README.md): General Django design patterns
+- [Best Practices](../../best-practices/README.md): Best practices for Django development